jtr13/usethis_demos/how_to2.md

     ## ✔ Pulling changes from GitHub source repo 'origin/master'
     ## ✔ Deleting local 'nbrgraphs-patch-1' branch

-Finally, if desired, you can delete the remote that was created:
+Finally, if desired, we can delete the remote that was created:

 ``` r
 git2r::remotes()